timkaing/Spellista/README.md

 ## Introduction

-Spellista (Swedish for playlist) was a result of a week long hackathon at the school I attended.
+Spellista was a result of a week long hackathon at the school I attended.
 My goal was to develop my first webapp and learn more about Spotify's API.

 ## Features